openmas-ai/openmas/docs/communicator_extensions.md

-# Communicator Plugin System
+# Communicator Extension System

-OpenMAS provides a robust system for discovering and using communicator plugins.
+OpenMAS provides a robust system for discovering and using communicator extensions.
 This allows for extending the framework with custom communication methods, both as installable packages (via entry points) and as local project extensions.

-## Types of Plugins
+## Types of Extensions

-The communicator plugin system supports three types of plugin sources:
+The communicator extension system supports three types of extension sources:

 1. **Built-in Communicators**: These are included with the OpenMAS package (`HttpCommunicator`, etc.)
-2. **Entry Point Plugins**: These are installed packages that register communicators via the `openmas.communicators` entry point
+2. **Entry Point Extensions**: These are installed packages that register communicators via the `openmas.communicators` entry point
 3. **Local Extensions**: These are project-local communicator implementations found in directories specified in `extension_paths`

-## Using Communicator Plugins
+## Using Communicator Extensions

 To use a specific communicator in your agent, you can: